Kenny Natt

 Kenneth Wayne Natt (born October 5, 1958) is an American former professional basketball player and ex-interim head coach for the National Basketball Association's Sacramento Kings.
 He was a 6'3" 185 lb guard and played collegiately at Northeast Louisiana University (now the University of Louisiana-Monroe) and had a three-year NBA playing career.
 After serving as an assistant with the Cleveland Cavaliers from 2004 to 2007, Natt was named to the coaching staff of newly appointed Kings head coach and former Kansas City Kings teammate Reggie Theus in 2007.
 He was subsequently named interim head coach on the firing of Theus, but he himself was fired on April 24, 2009, after the Kings finished with an NBA season-low 17 wins.

 Professional playing career

 Natt was selected with the 7th pick of the second round (30th overall) in the 1980 NBA draft by the Indiana Pacers.
 He played for three different teams until the 1984–85 season.

-Outside of his NBA career, he played for seven total teams in the CBA and the WBL.
+Outside of his NBA career, he played for seven total teams in the Continental Basketball Association (CBA) and the World Basketball League (WBL).
+He was selected to the All-CBA First Team in 1982 and Second Team in 1987.